 A characterization of the surface water chemistry provides an indication of the quality of aquatic habitat within the study area, as well as potential interactions and influences from other sources of water (i.e. groundwater).
-The following section summarizes the characterization of the surface water quality within the watercourses through and surrounding the Premier Gateway Secondary Plan area.
+The following summarizes the characterization of the surface water quality within the watercourses through, and surrounding, the Premier Gateway Secondary Plan area.

 The surface water quality characterization has been completed based upon a review and analysis of background information provided for use and reference in this study.
-Requirements for more detailed investigations and studies in support of the proposed development within the Secondary Plan area will be established as part of subsequent phases of the Scoped Subwatershed Study.
+Requirements for more detailed investigations and studies in support of the proposed development within the Secondary Plan area have been established as part of Phase 2 of the Scoped Subwatershed Study.